Duality of Stochastic Observability and Constructability and Links to Fisher Information: Background

 \section{Background}

 There is inconsistency in the literature regarding relevant definitions.
-For instance, constructability is variously referred to as constructibility, reconstructability, reconstructibility, and sometimes even as on-line observability \cite{AOKI1968}, observability of the final state \cite{sontag1990}, or a future state \cite{Bai2018}, often without acknowledging the ambiguity.
-In this section, we introduce the terminology and notation used in this letter, and relevant background material.
+For instance, constructability is variously referred to as reconstructability, or with different spellings constructibility and reconstructibility, and sometimes even as on-line observability \cite{AOKI1968}, observability of the final state \cite{sontag1990}, or a future state \cite{Bai2018}, often without acknowledging the ambiguity.
+In this section, we introduce the terminology and notation used in this letter and relevant background material.